-The pitch to ‘sell yourself’ need not be improvised; you can prepare for it well in advance and win over the people on the other side of the table in the interview chamber!
+The pitch to ‘sell yourself’ need not be improvised; you can prepare for it well in advance to how to answer this trickiest interview question and win over the people on the other side of the table in the interview chamber!

 In today’s workplace, creativity is treasured.
 Even technology-focused jobs may at times require candidates who can think creatively to arrive at innovative solutions.
 Interviewers are often seeking that creative spark through a question like this one.
 If you give a mundane answer here, they will judge you as less creative and more conforming in your thoughts.
-So try thinking out of the box when you are preparing a pitch on what makes you unique.
+So try thinking out of the box when you are preparing a pitch on what makes you unique (Get some best ideas from Quora).
 If you cannot say different things, say the same things differently!

 If your answer is relevant to the job role you are applying to, it signals to the interviewer that you understand the role well and are already streamlining your thoughts and energy towards the same.
 It is, therefore, essential that your uniqueness should be in the context of how well you qualify for the job instead of just some random unique trait you possess.